tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

                     -- If the current state is WEST_GO, then wait 4 sec -- and move to the next WEST_WAIT state. when WEST_GO => ...

+                    ...

+                    -- It is a good programming practice to use the -- OTHERS clause, even if all CASE choices have -- been made.
+                    when others =>
+                        s_state <= STOP1;

+                end case;
+            end if; -- Synchronous reset
+        end if; -- Rising edge
+    end process p_traffic_fsm;
 ```

 Complete CASE/WHEN statements in both processes.